Down Syndrome Occurrence Rate

 - Women at age 50—1 in 8 births

-Depending on how they are presented, these figures can be scary.
-If a doctor says to a mother, “At age thirty-five you have five times the chance of having a Down Syndrome baby than you did at age twenty,” that would scare many senior mothers from conceiving.
-Here’s how I present the risk factors to my patients who ask.
-At age twenty you had a 99.95 percent chance of not delivering a baby with Down syndrome; at age thirty-five your chances of not delivering a baby with Down Syndrome are 99.75 percent.
+Down syndrome occurrence rates can be scary if presented in a certain way.
+If a doctor says to a mother, “At age thirty-five you have five times the chance of having a Down syndrome baby than you did at age twenty,” that would scare many senior mothers from conceiving.
+Here’s how I present the risk factors to my patients who ask, “How frequently does Down syndrome occur?”
+At age twenty you had a 99.95 percent chance of not delivering a baby with Down syndrome; at age thirty-five your chances of not delivering a baby with Down syndrome are 99.75 percent.
 Doesn’t that figure sound more reassuring?
 This is why, in my opinion, the “thirty-five-year-old scare” is too young, forty-five perhaps?
-Even at age forty-five you have a 97 percent chance of delivering a baby without Down Syndrome.
+Even at age forty-five you have a 97 percent chance of delivering a baby without Down syndrome.
 So, for mothers of later childbearing age, these figures are looking up.